arickert/thedigradio/_posts/2026-08-28-newsletter.md

 1. [We, Traitors: Bundist Writing on Zionism, Palestine, and Socialism](https://www.haymarketbooks.org/books/2987-we-traitors), edited by Eyshe Beirich and Nathan Tankus and translated by Eyshe Beirich.
 Introduced by Kaleem Hawa.

-From Crababble: “I am awed by the work of archival reclamation \[Tankus and Beirich] did.
+From Crabapple: “I am awed by the work of archival reclamation \[Tankus and Beirich] did.
 I can’t wait till you all get to read this book.”

 From the publisher: